LSanten/MMS-Bubbles/Zettelkasten/MESH-CAPS-EPIST-A.md

 - the personal is political (can be found in my spirit thesis)
 - we are whole to begin with
+- how to self-actualize? dynamic models for maintenance & transformation [[MASLOWS-NEEDS-BEYOND]]: life requires continuous maintenance on all ends

 ________
 ## References